 About the Alumni Association

-The U.S. Capitol Alumni Association is an organization of former House, Senate and Supreme Court Pages who lived, worked, and studied on Capitol Hill during some or all of their high school years.
-It was formed in 2008 by a group of former Pages as an independent nonprofit 501(c)3 organization with the goal of connecting all who have shared this unique high school experience.
+The U.S. Capitol Page Alumni Association is an organization of former House, Senate and Supreme Court Pages who lived, worked, and studied on Capitol Hill during some or all of their high school years.
+It was formed in 2008 by a group of former Pages as an independent nonprofit 501(c)3 organization with the goal of connecting all who have shared this unique experience.

 A formal Page Program has existed at different times in the U.S. House of Representatives, U.S. Senate, and Supreme Court.
 Although at times students from all three institutions studied at the same Capitol Page School in the Library of Congress, each institution maintained its own customs and traditions.

 Since the Association’s founding, volunteers have compiled a list of former Pages that now includes more than 11,000 individuals who served across all three institutions.
 This list represents eight decades of Pages, from the oldest known living Page, who graduated in 1932, to the most recent Senate Pages, who just completed their junior year of high school.